phoenix-rtos/phoenix-rtos-doc/libc/functions/c/crypt.part-impl.md

 The `crypt()` function shall fail if:

-* `ENOSYS` - The functionality is not supported on this implementation.
+* `ENOSYS` - The functionality is not supported in this implementation.

 ## Tests